pprporrr/Warehouse-Automation-Year2-Semester1/README.md

   One uploads the Belt.ino code to control the belt.
 The other encodes ASRS.ino to control ASRS.

 WMS Folder:
-  you need to change path in WMS.py file.
+  You need to change path in WMS.py file.